 If you want to prevent a blood-glucose spike when eating any potato, eat it cold.
 Cooking and then cooling potatoes boosts their level of resistant starch: The fibers become denser and harder to digest (that’s where the “resistance” comes in).
 They then make their way into the colon, where they are fermented by the beneficial bacteria in your gut.

 “All fibers feed this bacteria and yeast, but resistant starches fuel the production of a short-chain fatty acid called butyrate that has many health impacts, including maintenance of the mucosal membranes in the large intestine,” Haas says.
+(Butyrate plays a surprisingly big role in overall health.
+Learn more at “The Health Benefits of Butyrate.”)

 If you want to prevent a blood-glucose spike when eating any potato, eat it cold.